LokiMCPUniverse/servicenow-mcp-server/examples/usage-examples.md

 # ServiceNow MCP Server Usage Examples

-This document provides practical examples of using the ServiceNow MCP Server with various AI assistants and IDEs.
+This document provides practical examples of using the ServiceNow MCP Server with MCP-compatible tools and IDEs.

 ## Table of Contents